EwainZhang/EwainZhang.github.io/_posts/2019-01-11-Python-Basic.md

 2. Dynamically-typed: A variable is simply a value bound to a name.
 3. Execution: Python is first interpreted into vytecode(.pyc) and then compiled by a VM implementation into machine instructions(Most commonly using C).

-# chapter 2.
-Variables and data types
+#  Variables and data types
 + variable
 + the type of variable: string, number, list, tuple, dictionary